 Change P1012L24-28 as follows:

 The RXSS Length field is valid only when transmitted in a CBAP and is reserved otherwise.
 The RXSS Length field specifies the length of a receive sector sweep as required by the transmitting STA, and is defined in units of a SSW frame.
-The value of this field is in the range of 0 to 62, with odd values being reserved .
+The length of the sector sweep is given by (RXSS Length+1)*2.

 RXSS transmitting antennas in ISS vs RSS issue.